IOTechSystems/xrt-examples/DeviceServices/opc-ua/README.md

 ### Subscriptions

-Subscriptions are specific to the OPC-UA device service.
+Subscriptions are specific to the OPC UA device service.
 You can read more about them [here](https://docs.iotechsys.com/edge-xrt22/device-service-components/opc-ua-device-service-component.html#opc-ua-subscriptions).

-OPC-UA subscription requests are made on the same topics as Schedules.
+OPC UA subscription requests are made on the same topics as Schedules.
 See [Schedule Management](../interactive-walkthrough/basic-operations.md#Schedule-Management)

 **Create a subscription to a resource**